Walton Hall, Cheshire: The Greenall family

 Sir Gilbert Greenall (1806–1894) built Walton Hall in 1836.
 He was the son of Edward Greenall (1758–1835) who had purchased the Walton Estate in 1812.
 At this time there was an old hall on the property north east of the present building (shown on the 1882 map) which has since been demolished.
 When his father died in 1835 Gilbert inherited the Walton Estate.
 In the following year he married Mary Claughton.
 In this year also he commenced building Walton Hall, a project which took two years.

 He was a partner in his long established family brewing firm of Greenall Whitley & Company with his brothers and made a large fortune.
 He invested his money in property and became part of the landed gentry.
 He became a Member of Parliament from 1847 until 1892 representing Warrington.
 He was also High Sheriff of Cheshire in 1873 and was a Justice of the Peace.
 He was an art connoisseur and collected many beautiful paintings.
 He commissioned the famous artist Wood Warrington to create the sculpture “Rachel” in 1868.
 He also paid him to sculpt a marble overmantel in Walton Hall of Diana hunting.
 This sculpture remains today.
 He was a personal friend of Lewis Carroll whose father was the vicar in the nearby Church at Daresbury.
 He visited Carroll when he was at Oxford University and Carroll visited him at Walton Hall.
 A photo was taken by Carroll of the Hall in 1859 when he was there.
 His wife Mary died in 1861 and until this time they had no children.
 In 1864 at the age of 58 he married Susannah Rapp who was the daughter of John Louis Rapp.
 The couple had three children.
 Two daughters Susannah and Bertha and a son.

 In 1876 he was created a Baronet on the recommendation of Benjamin Disraeli.
 In 1885 he built St John the Evangelist Church which is located near Walton Hall.
 He commissioned the architects Paley and Austin to undertake this work for an enormous sum.
 He died in 1894 and his only son Gilbert inherited Walton Hall.

 In 1898 his daughter Bertha was married at St John the Evangelist Church to Edward Waldegrave Griffith.
 The reception was held at Walton Hall.
-A photo is shown.
 The wedding was widely reported in the newspapers and some of the description is as follows.